 It has been four years since I began my journey with the Oberoi International school.
 I started teaching in the nursery as an Intern, where I was clueless about what the program had to offer.
-But I had the desire to learn and prove that I could be good at this.
+But I wanted to learn and prove that I could be good at this.
 I had a lot of opportunities to learn from my colleagues.
-There were days when I used to observe and take down notes of the students’ behavior and how they are learning and improving.
-There were days where I could take up some parts of a session during the class hours.
+There were days when I used to observe and take down notes of the student’s behavior and how they were learning and improving.
+There were days when I could take up some parts of a session during the class hours.
 There were also days when I was only given a task to take care of a child or take pictures for the learning stories.
 This gave me the internal motivation to grow as a teacher.

 After a year, I was promoted from being just an intern to being an assistant teacher, where I was given an equal opportunity to manage a class like my co-teacher.
-That gave me the confidence in communicating and interacting with children.
+That gave me confidence in communicating and interacting with children.
 Usually, my role was to help with a smooth transition from one class to another, especially when visiting the library.
-I would help children when they had to issue a book which they liked.
+I would help children when they had to issue a book they liked.
 I enjoyed reading to them after the library class ended, and we had extra time to do a little additional reading.
 The children enjoyed it too.
-During the day, my responsibility as an early years teacher was to ensure that smooth transition happens during class time to snack time or specialists like music, physical education, and library.
-The first two years, I had a shot at learning immensely from my colleagues, which was fun and memorable.
+During the day, my responsibility as an early years teacher was to ensure a smooth transition from class time to snack time or specialists like music, physical education, and library.
+During the first two years, I had a shot at learning immensely from my colleagues, which was fun and memorable.

-As a library teacher, I also learned and explored different digital platforms like Destiny discover, Epic, Tumble books.
-I also worked a lot on my modulation and expressing myself to engage my students.
+As a library teacher, I also learned and explored different digital platforms like Destiny discover Epic, and Tumble books.
+I also practised modulation and expressing myself to engage my students.
 This year as everything was online, we decided to have a hive blog to help the parents understand how the library works.
 This year has changed my perspective on teaching and learning.